OpenRailAssociation/osrd/tests/README.md

 # Fuzzer

 The fuzzer is a script that generates random tests and logs any error that occurred.
-Run `poetry run python3 fuzzer/fuzzer.py`, any error will be reported in `fuzzer/errors` in a json.
+Run `uv run python3 fuzzer/fuzzer.py`, any error will be reported in `fuzzer/errors` in a json.

 Note: you need a docker running locally _with at least one infra imported_.
 It can be a generated infra, or it can be imported from some other DB.